Is an awareness campaign a good idea for your nonprofit?

 Standing out on GivingTuesday.

 GivingTuesday is coming up fast!
-The biggest day of giving worldwide falls on November 29 this year.
+The biggest day of giving worldwide falls on November 28 this year.
 And your supporters will probably receive a GivingTuesday email appeal from every nonprofit they’ve ever engaged with.

 Take this opportunity to run an awareness campaign instead of asking for a GivingTuesday donation like every other nonprofit.
-This approach will help your communications cut through the clutter and allows your audience to learn more about why your mission is so important.
+This approach will help your communications cut through the clutter and allow your audience to learn more about why your mission is so important.

 Taking the time to do something different and raise awareness for your cause may be enough to entice some donors to visit your website and make a gift on their own.

 You can also track which recipients clicked on an awareness email and then pay special attention to them when you send your year-end appeal.
-You may even add a versioned line for those who clicked,, saying, “We’re so glad you wanted to learn more about our mission.
+You may even add a versioned line for those who clicked, saying, “We’re so glad you wanted to learn more about our mission.
 Now, we want to show you how you can make an impact.”

 Choose the proper channels.